fr31b3u73r/JodelAPI/README.md

 *This is an inofficial library to interact with the private API of the Jodel App.
 Not affiliated with The Jodel Venture GmbH.
 API can change at any time so this library might not work in the future.*

 ## Usage
-Have a look in the examples folder, the docs folder and the source of the library.
+Have a look in the examples folder, the [online documentation (Javadoc)](https://fr31b3u73r.github.io/JodelAPI/) and the source of the library.

 It is mainly dependent on the [Python Jodel API of nborrmann](https://github.com/nborrmann/jodel_api).
 There are some classes which contain helpers and parses to simplify interacting with the API.
 Please have a look into docs folder to find a full documentation.